 An Indiana law firm helping you get justice

-After a truck accident, it's important to conduct an investigation to find out what really happened.
-A truck driver's negligence may have caused your crash.
+After a truck accident, it’s important to conduct an investigation to find out what really happened.
+A truck driver’s negligence may have caused your crash.
 But the trucking company may also be partially responsible.
-The experienced truck accident attorneys at Vaughan & Vaughan fight to hold all negligent parties accountable.
+The experienced Indiana truck accident lawyers at Vaughan & Vaughan fight to hold all negligent parties accountable.

 Indiana trucking companies know how important it is to get the facts.
 That’s why, whether it‘s Lafayette, Indianapolis, Muncie, Bloomington, or anywhere else in the state, they often have their own investigators on the scene within 24 hours.
 But their interest is in protecting themselves, not in sharing the evidence they find.
 That’s why our firm will conduct our own investigation of your crash.